stephenturner/trailprofile/README.md

 ### Functions to build maps

 The R functions below are used to generate [GitHub-compatible maps in geoJSON format](https://help.github.com/articles/mapping-geojson-files-on-github).
 The `get.strava.data()` function takes a Strava ID and returns a list of components to be parsed by `get.geojson()`.
 The `populate.geojson.dir()` function takes a vector of Strava IDs, a base directory, and builds maps using the filename convention `<base.dir>/<ID>.geojson`.

+*Important note*: If Strava is configured to create a "privacy zone" around your address, and you start and end at that address, the geoJSON data will be corrupt.
+Disable privacy zones before building maps starting and/or ending in these zones.

 ```S